Glue Polyethylene? No, “bond” Polyethylene – with our patented Polymer Bonding Process (Process)

 - Warm the polyethylene surface with a hair dryer or heat gun.
 Warm to very warm, but not hot.

-- Apply an SI cyanoacrylate to the opposite surface from where Accelerator was sprayed.
+- Apply an SI cyanoacrylate to the opposite surface from where AA was sprayed.